About Natusan Sustainable Cat Litter

-Composting in industrial composting systems is absolutely possible (and we do this as part of the Natusan Collect & Compost service), however, most councils do not allow the collection of any used cat litter in garden waste bins.
+Composting in industrial composting systems is absolutely possible, however, most councils do not allow the collection of any used cat litter in garden waste bins.
 If you’re unsure of the rules around this then we recommend you contact your local council for more information.

 4. How often should I do a full litter change?